yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 ### 1.7 CNN
+A CNN model can be thought as a combination of two components: ```feature extraction``` part and the ```classification``` part.
+The convolution + pooling layers perform feature extraction.
+The fully connected layers then act as a classifier on top of these features, and assign a probability for the input image.

 Conceptually, a CNN's earlier layers extract **low level features such as edges**.
 Later layers use those lower level features to extract **higher level features such as shapes**.
-The image is fed in through one or more layers represented in this diagram as Conv 1 and Conv 2.
-Each layer contains multiple filters, which are represented in the diagram as the stacks of orange rectangles. **Each filter can extract features from the image.** And when those features are matched to labels, we then have the basis of a model that can classify a picture.
+The image is fed in through one or more layers represented in the diagram below as Conv 1 and Conv 2.
+Each layer contains multiple filters, which are represented as the stacks of orange rectangles. **Each filter can extract features from the image.** And when those features are matched to labels, we then have the basis of a model that can classify a picture.
 There are often many filters in each layer, so at each layer, we pass the image through each filter.
 For example, if there are 64 filters in the first layer Conv 1, then effectively 64 filtered copies of the image have passed to the second layer.
 And if that had 64 filters, then 64 times 64 copies of the image have passed forward.

 ![image](https://user-images.githubusercontent.com/59663734/135028355-56076b43-35fb-4aa7-8ac7-6718984e7544.png)

 That can get computationally intensive.
-So pooling layers, which appear after Conv 1 and again after Conv 2 are used to reduce the number of computations. **Pooling is a methodology to reduce the number of pixels in the image while maintaining the features of the image and often enhancing those features**.
+So pooling layers, which appear after Conv 1 and again after Conv 2 are used to reduce the number of computations.
+Pooling, as explained above, is a methodology to reduce the number of pixels in the image while maintaining the features of the image and often enhancing those features.
+We repeat the procesdure of convolution and pooling several times depending on our architecture to extract the maximum and the most salient features in order to differentiate between our classes.

+The result of our ```Feature Extraction layer``` will end up with a 3D feature map which we will then need to pass though a ```Fully Connected(FC) Layer``` also known as a ```Trained Classifier```.
+The Neural Network will learn on the values of our feature map obtained to match it with its corresponding label so as during inference it can make accurate prediction on unlabelled data.

+We will now dive deeping in each layer of a CNN.

+#### 1.7.1 Convolutions over Volumes

+#### 1.7.1 Convolutions over Volumes

 ### 1.8 Batch Normalization